Cinema of Russia: 2010s

 The 2017 sports drama Going Vertical by Anton Megerdichev is the highest grossing domestic film of the 2010s.
 It also became the highest-grossing Russian film in China, where it grossed CN¥85 million ($12.3 million) which brought the film's worldwide gross to $66.3 million.

 Walt Disney produced Slavic fantasy film Last Knight directed by Dmitry Dyachenko was a success at the box-office in 2017, earning $30 million.
 The film was followed by two sequels in 2021; The Last Warrior: Root of Evil and The Last Warrior: A Messenger of Darkness.

-Arrhythmia by director Boris Khlebnikov received the Best Actor award at the 2017 Karlovy Vary Film Festival.
+Arrhythmia by director Boris Khlebnikov received the Best Actor Award at the 2017 Karlovy Vary International Film Festival.

 Matilda by Aleksei Uchitel about the relationship between ballerina Matilda Kshesinskaya and Nicholas II caused controversy amongst monarchist and Orthodox authorities and public in 2017.

 Maryus Vaysberg is a film director mainly working in the comedy genre.
 He is one of the most commercially successful directors of Russia.
 His 2017 film Naughty Grandma was a box office success and the most successful Russian film in 2017.
-Many of his films starred future president of the Ukraine Volodymyr Zelenskyy.
+Many of his films starred future president of Ukraine Volodymyr Zelenskyy.